Shanty Bass Logo

 Dislikes: Drunk rugby players who are meant to be singing

-About: Our frontman Ash is still a cornerstone of Falmouth Rugby’s front row and also shores up our melody section.
+Our frontman, Ash, is still a cornerstone of Falmouth Rugby’s front row and also shores up our melody section.
 An avid fan of Fisherman’s Friends’ MC Jon Cleave, Ash’s prayers were answered when he was asked to be part of the band.

 Likes: Sausage and egg, drilling pipes, flags